Xapian Developer Guide 1.4¶

 Talk about how to manage security issues.
 This article may be helpful.

 Getting in touch¶

-The Xapian community typically works “in the open”, via mailing lists and an IRC channel:
+The Xapian community typically works “in the open”, via mailing lists and a chat channel:

 - Our mailing lists are open for anyone to join, although (because we don’t want to relay spam to everyone) if you aren’t subscribed to the list someone will have to manually approve your message.
 Please be patient and don’t resend a message just because it doesn’t appear right away.

 irc.libera.chat, which is bridged to the matrix room #xapian:matrix.org.
 Note that because we’re distributed around the world you may not get an instant response.
 That doesn’t mean we’re ignoring you, so either hang on for a reply, or you can use the mailing list instead.

 - Coding and other conventions in Xapian

 - Other conventions

 - Marking Features as Deprecated